-I felt like melting down in a pine-scented fit, but then I started laughing at how ridiculous I must have looked as I tried to rescue my dying tree.
+What I wanted to do was melt down in a pine-scented fit, but then I started laughing at how ridiculous I must have looked as I tried to rescue my dying tree.

-I just sat on the floor next to it, laughing and crying at all of my “holiday expectations.”
+All I could do was sit on the floor next to it, laughing and crying at all of my holiday expectations.

-It was not in our budget to get a new tree in December, but my hubby, The Budget Master, shuffled a few things around and took a few of the kiddos to get a tree that fit in the budget.
+It was not in our budget to get a new tree in December, but my hubby, The Budget Master, shuffled a few things around and took a few of the kiddos to get a tree that fit within our budget.

 There have been years that I have had my kids write letters of how they want to serve and what they wish or pray for during this upcoming holiday season.